gsmainclusivetechlab/mmapi-nodejs-sdk/samples/performMerchantPaymentUsingThePollingMethodRequest.Readme.md

-# Poll To Determine The Request State
+# Perform Merchant Payment Using The Polling Method

 ### Usage/Examples